 There are do-it-yourself mold testing options that are available at many hardware stores.
 However, you should be wary of their accuracy.
 There have been many instances where at-home tests have been wrong; some have even been moldy upon purchase.

 The best way to identify and eradicate black mold is by having it professionally tested and removed.
-Professional mold inspectors, like myself, will accurately detect the types of molds growing in your home and the level of severity.
+Professional mold inspectors, like myself, will accurately detect the types of mold growing in your home and the level of severity.

 How Does GreenWorks Professional Mold Detecting Help?